Why should I use a virtual environment?

 - Each has its own package registry (site-packages directory)

-- They can be easily created and destroyed without affecting other environments
+- Can be easily created and destroyed without affecting other environments

 Modern Virtual Environment Management